onflow/FlowCreditMarket/FlowVaultsMilestones.md

 ## Limited Beta

 ### Frontend & User Experience
-- ✅ Frontend connects to Flow wallet, allows the user to create and view any number of Tides.
+- ✅ Frontend connects to Flow wallet, allows the user to create and view any number of YieldVaults.
-- ✅ Frontend provides accurate details about each Tide, including:
+- ✅ Frontend provides accurate details about each YieldVault, including:
   - Number of trades
   - List of trades (exportable as CSV for taxes)
   - IRR for the lifetime of the position, in absolute terms and annualized
-- ✅ Frontend allows deposit, withdrawal, and deletion of any Tide.
+- ✅ Frontend allows deposit, withdrawal, and deletion of any YieldVault.

 ### Asset Support
 - ✅ Supports 2 collateral types: FLOW, USD.
 Supports at 2 yield tokens (local to Flow).